Synonyms for Onomatopoeia

 TechnicalSound-symbolic word, Sonic expression, Sound reproduction, Sound descriptor, Sound marker

-Antonyms of Onomatopoeia
+Antonyms of “Onomatopoeia”

 Abstract wordWord without sound linkLove is abstract.
-Peace is an abstract word.

 Non-imitative wordNot copying soundTree is non-imitative.
-She used non-imitative words.

 Silent textWriting without sound wordsThe poem was silent text.
-No sound words existed.

 Plain narrationSimple storytellingThe book used plain narration.
-It lacked sound words.

 Neutral wordingNo sound expressionHe used neutral wording.
-It felt calm and flat.

 Non-echoic termNo sound echoThe article had non-echoic terms.
-It felt formal.

 Comparison with Related Words